grycap/vmrc-web/README.md

 Current version: 2.1.2

-This repository only includes the VMRC client.
+This repository only includes the VMRC web client.
 Additional packages available are:
   - [vmrc](http://github.com/grycap/vmrc) (The server-side part of the Repository & Catalog of VMIs)

-You will require a running instance of the VMRC service to compile this code and to connect from this client.
+You will require a running instance of the VMRC service to compile this code and to connect from this web client.
-If you are looking for a pre-compiled ready-to-use version of the VMRC client check the [webpage](http://www.grycap.upv.es/vmrc).

 1. Features
 ============